instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

 - Clean up, removing any now-unused classes.

-## Refactoring opportunities

-- [ ] Tasks:
-    - [ ] search for uses of `instanceof`; usually a smell of bad design (but allowable for legacy exceptions that will go away eventually)
-    - [ ] addToForwardIndex shouldn't be a separate method in DocIndexers and Indexer; there should be an addDocument method that adds the document to all parts of the BlackLab index.
-    - [ ] Don't rely on BlackLab.defaultConfigDirs() in multiple places.
-      Specifically DocIndexerFactoryConfig: this should use an option from blacklab(-server).yaml, with a sane default.
-Remove stuff like /vol1/... and /tmp/ from default config dirs.
-- [ ] Principles:
-  - [ ] refactor for looser coupling / improved testability.
-  - [ ] Use more clean interfaces instead of abstract classes for external API.

 ## Optimization opportunities

 The first implementation of the integrated index is slow, because we just want to make it work for now.
 There are a number of opportunities for optimizing it.